rsoury/buyte/README.md

 go test -v
 ```

+## ApplePay Certificates

+[Visit the Certs directory](https://github.com/rsoury/buyte/blob/master/certs/) and follow the guide to produce your Apple Pay Certificates

 ## Caveats

 - [ApplePay](https://github.com/rsoury/applepay/) dependency has some caveats:
   - You may need to change your `PKG_CONFIG_PATH` to include OpenSSL.
 For example, on my Mac I use `PKG_CONFIG_PATH=$(brew --prefix openssl)/lib/pkgconfig go test`.
-  - After Serverless Deploy, go to AWS Cognito and save the Cognito Triggers page.
+  - After Serverless Deploy, go to AWS Cognito in AWS console and save the Cognito Triggers page.
-  There is a bug here where without the save, they will not run when required.
+  **There is a bug here where without saving manually, they will not run when required.**

 ## Development Endpoints

-Development endpoints were made to assist in spinning up a landing page with the appropirate digital wallet.
+Development endpoints were made to assist in spinning up a landing page with the appropriate digital wallet.